Skip to content

 Baseball: A Ken Burns Documentary (1994)

-The premise: Burns, 68, brought his meticulous research and encyclopedic scope to this 1994 docuseries, which charts the rise of baseball over the course of nine “innings,” or episodes.
-Featuring interviews with the likes of Billy Crystal (74), Doris Kearns Goodwin (79) and Studs Terkel, the show focuses on such topics as the 1919 Black Sox Scandal, the Negro Leagues and the groundbreaking career of Jackie Robinson (who in 2016 got his own Ken Burns documentary).
-In 2010, Burns introduced a “tenth inning” to the series, a two-part, four-hour special that covered the 1998 home run chase, the steroids scandal and the ways baseball helped America heal after 9/11.
+Burns, 69, brought his meticulous research and encyclopedic scope to this 1994 docuseries, which charts the rise of baseball over the course of nine “innings,” or episodes.
+Featuring interviews with the likes of Billy Crystal (75), Doris Kearns Goodwin (80) and Studs Terkel, the show focuses on subjects such as the 1919 Black Sox scandal, the Negro Leagues and the groundbreaking career of Jackie Robinson, who later got his own Ken Burns documentary in 2016.
+In 2010, Burns introduced a “tenth inning” to the series, a two-part, four-hour special that covered the 1998 home run chase, the steroid scandal and the ways in which baseball helped America heal after 9/11.

 Fun fact: Moses Fleetwood Walker became the first Black player in the major leagues in 1884 — six decades before Jackie Robinson.